crealytics/spark-google-analytics/README.md

 * `startDate`: the start date for the report
 * `endDate`: the end date for the report
 * `queryIndividualDays`: fetches each day from the chosen date range individually in order to minimize sampling (only works if `date` is chosen as dimension)
+* `calculatedMetrics`: the suffixes of any calculated metrics (defined in your GA view) you want to query

 ### Scala API
 __Spark 1.4+:__